hightechif/hightechif/README.md

 -->

-My name is Ridhan Fadhilah.
-You can call me Fadhil or Dan.
-I'm a fresh graduate of engineering physics who curious about data and technology.
-Love to learn something new.
-An enthusiastic, persistent, adaptable, and creative person.
-Having interests in Machine Learning, Data Science, Data Engineering, and Web Development.
+I'm having interest in Data Science, Machine Learning, Data Engineering, and Web Development.
+I love to learn something new.
+I'm open to discussion and collaboration.
+Please call me if you have something to ask.

-- 🌱 I’m currently learning Data Science (Python) and Back-End Development (Node.js).
+- 🌱 I’m currently learning Data Science on [Kaggle](https://www.kaggle.com/ridhanf) and Back-End Development ([Node.js](https://github.com/ridhanf/belajar-node.js)).
 - 📫 How to reach me: ridhanfadhilah@gmail.com

 <a href="https://linkedin.com/in/ridhanf" target="_blank"><img src="https://image.flaticon.com/icons/png/512/174/174857.png" height="30"></a> &nbsp;